Schwab-Rosenhouse Memorial Scholarship Fund

 The Schwab-Rosenhouse Memorial Scholarship Fund is administered by International Scholarship and Tuition Services, Inc. (ISTS).
-ISTS will manage the online application process, appoint the selection committee, notify winners and non-winners, confirm enrollment status, and distribute scholarship funds on behalf of the Schwab-Rosenhouse Memorial Scholarship Fund.
+ISTS will manage the online application process, appoint the selection committee, notify winners and non-winners, confirm enrollment status, and work with Wells Fargo to coordinate distribution of the scholarship funds on behalf of the Schwab-Rosenhouse Memorial Scholarship Fund.

 Headquartered in Nashville, Tenn., ISTS specializes in providing scholarship, grant and tuition program management services to corporations, foundations, associations and other philanthropic and gift-giving organizations.

 Each candidate’s academic record, school and community activities, volunteer activities, and other personal circumstances will be evaluated.
 Responses to questions related to future education and career plans also will be an important factor in the evaluation process.